choonghyunryu/dlookr/README.md

 ##### imputes thr outliers with `imputate_outlier()`

-`imputate_outlier()` imputes the outlier value.
+`imputate_outlier()` imputes the outliers value.
 The predictor with outliers supports only numeric variables and supports the following methods.

 - predictor is numerical variable
-  - “mean”: arithmetic mean
+  - “mean” : arithmetic mean
-  - “median”: median
+  - “median” : median
-  - “mode”: mode
+  - “mode” : mode
-  - “capping”: Imputate the upper outliers with 95 percentile, and Imputate the bottom outliers with 5 percentile.
+  - “capping” : Imputate the upper outliers with 95 percentile, and Imputate the bottom outliers with 5 percentile.

 `imputate_outlier()` imputes the outliers with the numeric variable